South African police arrest 90 as unrest in cities continues

+JOHANNESBURG (AP) - South Africa’s president condemned days of widespread looting and arson attacks on foreign-owned businesses across Johannesburg and the capital Pretoria, calling the violence “totally unacceptable.”

+“We are a country that is completely committed against xenophobia,” President Cyril Ramaphosa said in a video statement published on Twitter Tuesday.
+“We do not allow and cannot tolerate attacks on people from other African countries.”

-JOHANNESBURG (AP) - South African police have fanned out across several neighborhoods in Johannesburg and the capital Pretoria, as sporadic looting and arson attacks entered its third day in South Africa.
+Police fanned out across neighborhoods in Johannesburg and Pretoria as the violence extended into a third day in South Africa.

-Police said as of Tuesday they have arrested more than 90 people in five areas impacted by the violence.
-Many gutted, emptied shops remained closed as shop owners feared to return to their property.
+Police have arrested more than 90 people in five areas impacted by the violence.
+Many gutted, emptied shops remained closed as shop owners, many of them foreign, feared to return to their property.

+“There is no justification whatsoever for people who have a sense that their jobs are being taken by people from foreign lands to attack them, to destroy properties, and actually to kill them,” said Ramaphosa.
+“This must be stopped.”

-Many of the impacted property owners are foreigners.
-Some African governments have warned citizens living in South Africa to take safety precautions and have expressed frustration with yet another wave of attacks targeting foreign-owned businesses in the country.
+On Monday, African governments warned citizens living in South Africa to take safety precautions and expressed frustration with latest wave of attacks targeting foreign-owned businesses in South Africa.

-South African officials, however, have so far insisted the violence has been driven by opportunistic criminals and organized crime groups, not xenophobia.
+The Ethiopian Embassy in South Africa advised citizens to close their shops “until peace is restored”, according to Ethiopian media, and Zambia’s Ministry of Transport and Communications warned Zambian truck drivers not to travel in to the country.

+The Nigerian government also lashed out at South African police for their “ineffective” response to attacks on its citizens.

 Sign up for Daily Newsletters